Understand how your mind works to maximize your memory + Memorization Strategies to stay engaged while studying

 - I record myself reading the terms with pauses in between and work through them while driving to work.

 These are only a few examples, but you get the idea.
 You shouldn’t try to work on memorization for two hours at a time.
 Your brain will check out!
-But anyone can fit a couple small study sessions like this into any day.
+But anyone can fit a couple of small study sessions like this into any day.
 If you are preparing for an exam, try to fit in two regular sessions each day.
 Schedule these reoccurring times!

 Repetition is the key to memorization.